jskov-jyskebank-dk/openshift-podman/README.md

     $ podman push $repo/jenkins/podman:latest

-Run the image with an example Deployment Config like:
+Run the image with a Deployment Config like this:

     apiVersion: apps.openshift.io/v1
     kind: DeploymentConfig